 I have to admit whenever I see advertising such as “Toys-R-Us” or “Windows-R-Us” I cringe a little at the way the language is being misused to promote specific products.

-By using the product in a general sense the reader then tends to relate everything about that product to the “Us” who own the business.
-And so it is with me and “Mandarins”.
+By using the product in a general sense the reader then tends to relate everything about that product to the “Us,” the person who owns the business.
+And so, I must admit, it is also with me and “Mandarins” and my mandarin prayer.